Author picture Phil Leggetter

 • Target: This could be another event bus within EventBridge, an AWS service, or an API destination.

-EventBridge Scheduler lets you trigger events according to a schedule you define.
-However, if you want to delay the processing of an inbound event then you'll need to route it out of Event Bus and into Event Scheduler, such as by using a Lambda Function.
+And EventBridge Scheduler lets you trigger events according to a schedule you define.
+That's useful if you want to delay the processing of an inbound event, as you can route it out of Event Bus and into Event Scheduler, such as by using a Lambda Function.
+The tradeoff is your event routing becomes more complex.

 When it comes to persistence, you can optionally archive events for as long as you choose and later replay them.